-Artwork should be mailed or hand-delivered on a disk or flash drive to: Ms. Angie Jones, Eckerd College Advancement Office, Franklin Templeton Building, Suite 213, 4200 54th Avenue South, St. Petersburg, FL 33711-4744.
+Artwork should be mailed or hand-delivered on a disk or flash drive to: Ms. Christine McLean, Eckerd College Creative Arts Collegium, Roberts Music Center, Room 105, 4200 54th Avenue South, St. Petersburg, FL 33711-4744.

-We request that you do not submit the same work more than once.
+We request that you do not submit the same work more than once, unless you've been invited to do so.
 If your work is not accepted, however, we invite you to submit new work in the next yearly cycle.

-If we publish you once, we'd love to publish more of your work in the future!
+If we publish you once, we'd love to see more of your work in the future!

 Text should be double-spaced, 12 pt.
 Times New Roman or other standard font.
 Each piece should be saved as its own file.
 We can accept Word documents (.doc or .docx) and text documents (.rtf) only.

 Visual art may be in JPEG, GIF or TIFF format only.
 Color coding can be RBG, CMYK or Grayscale.
 Images should have a resolution of at least 300 dpi at 5 inches wide by 7 inches high (1500 pixels wide by 2100 pixels high).
 Our printed page is 5x7 inches.